Uniform norm error estimate for rectangular finite element approximation of a 2D turning point problem: Conclusions

 \section{Conclusions}

-In this article, we employ a standard finite element method to solve a two-dimensional singularly perturbed convection-diffusion turning point problem.
-Because the convection coefficient change sign within the domain, the problem has a interior layer along $x$-axis and two boundary layers along $y$-axis.
-Parameter uniform error estimates are obtained for the coarse and $x$ layer regions using Shishkin-type mesh with specific mesh transition parameter.
+In this article, we employ a standard finite element method to solve a two-dimensional singularly perturbed convection-diffusion problem with a turning point.
+Because the convection coefficient changes sign within the domain, the problem has an interior layer parallel to the $y$-axis at $x=0$ and two boundary layers parallel to the $x$-axis at $y=-1$ and $y=1$.
+Parameter uniform error estimates are obtained for $x$-layer regions.
+For the coarse region, we obtain only $\varepsilon$-independent estimates, similar to those reported \cite{Stynes}, which uses a Shishkin-type mesh with a specific mesh transition parameter.
 Additionally, pointwise error estimates are established through the application of the discrete Green’s function.
-Stynes analysis indicated, uniformly convergent in the perturbation parameter of order $N^{-1} \log N$ in global energy norm and of order $N^{-1/2}\log^{3/2} N$ pointwise near the outflow boundary but not in the coarse region.
-We establish uniform convergence in the perturbation parameter of order $N^{-1}\log^3(1/\varepsilon^{3/2})$ pointwise in the coarse and $x$-layer regions.
+We prove uniform convergence in the perturbation parameter of order $N^{-1/2}(\log(1/\varepsilon))^{1/2}$ pointwise in the $x$-layer region.